-Dog bite solicitor, James McNally, reports on a man who has won his compensation claim after being attacked and bitten by a dog when he stepped in to save his Jack Russell
+Dog attack solicitor wins compensation for a man bitten by a dog when he stepped in to save his Jack Russell

 Our client, Mr O, was walking his dog, a Jack Russell named Toby, along a path near to his house in Carlisle.
 At the same time “Shaun” was walking two Weimaraner dogs named Kial and Kianna which belonged to his Father in Law on the path close to Mr O and Toby.
 The Weimaraners were 20 feet in front of Shaun and off the lead.